Justin Bieber reveals yearlong battle with Lyme disease

-INDIANAPOLIS (WISH) — Pop sensation Justin Beiber has revealed to fans that he’s been suffering from a yearlong battle with Lyme disease.
+INDIANAPOLIS (WISH) — Pop sensation Justin Bieber has revealed to fans that he’s been suffering from a yearlong battle with Lyme disease.

 The message came Wednesday night via an Instagram post after a slew of Twitter followers expressed concern regarding the singer’s recent changes in physical appearance, likening it to that of a drug addict’s.